babelpainterwell/Attention_Detector/README.md

 Each subject is captured in various combinations of five horizontal head poses (0°, ±15°, ±30°) and seven horizontal (0°, ±5°, ±10°, ±15°) plus three vertical gaze directions (0°, ±10°).
 The dataset includes a specific focus on 'gaze locking' images for each subject across different head poses.

-### Collection Procedure

-The images were taken using a Canon EOS Rebel T3i camera and Canon EF-S 18–135 mm IS zoom lens.
-Subjects were positioned against a black background, facing a grid of dots for consistent gaze and head pose alignment.
-A chin rest helped stabilize the head, ensuring accurate gaze direction capture.
-The meticulous collection process included capturing multiple images per gaze direction and selecting the best one for clarity and accuracy.

 ![Dataset](images/dataset.png)

 ## Solution & Results